 Endless “I O U”s

 Dads make sure you’re fully, if not overly stocked on everything you could possibly need.
 My dad never questioned when I needed to go to Costco to get groceries, hot sauce, or toilet paper.
 He would never question filling up my gas tank when I came home to visit.
 When he came to Ball State, he would always feed me and take me to Walmart to make sure I was taken care of.
-And I would always say, “Thank you daddy.
+And I would always say, “Thank you, daddy.
 I’ll pay you back someday.”
 And he would just smile and chuckle.
 I always meant that, but I knew that he was just helping me because he loved me.

 The Date that Wouldn’t EVER Cancel

-Every year for Valentine’s Day, my dad sent me a bouquet of flowers.
+Every year for Valentine’s Day, my dad sent me a bouquet.
 Every year.
 No matter your relationship status, dads are always your first and best date (sorry, Nathan).
 You can always count on Dads to take you to the movies and even buy you popcorn.
 On any regular day, he would always compliment my appearance even with bed head or a huge zit on my face.
 I could always count on a compliment from my dad, even if he couldn’t tell when I got my hair done.

 Christmas and Thanksgiving were some of my Dad’s favorite dates.
 Not only for the food, but for the family time.
 He started a tradition where every Thanksgiving before we were allowed to eat, we went around the table and listed everything we were thankful for.
 It was one of our favorite things to do.
-Be thankful for the family time and traditions you have with your family, because those will be memories that you cherish.
+Be thankful for the family time and traditions you have with your family because those will be memories that you cherish.

 His Grill Master Dinners